github/codeql/docs/codeql/codeql-cli/creating-and-working-with-codeql-packs.rst

    Note

    The CodeQL package manager is currently in beta and subject to change.
 During the beta, CodeQL packs are available only in the GitHub Package Registry (GHPR).
+You must use version 2.5.8 or later of the CodeQL CLI to use the CodeQL package manager.

 About CodeQL packs and the CodeQL CLI package manager
 -----------------------------------------------------